• Skip to primary navigation

 Mulled Wine Prunes - A Healthy Holiday Dessert

-Boil up the wine with the orange and spices until a fragranced syrup
+Boil up the red wine with the orange and spices until reduced to a fragranced syrup

 French Poached Prunes in Wine